HrithikNambiar/Learning-Optimal-transport/README.md

 3. Entropic Regularization OT solver (EMD-R):
     This can be implemented by using the ot.sinkhorn method in the ot library.

-I have solved the the problems above using the ot library.
+I have solved the the problems above using Python Optimal Transport (POT):

 1. In the first problem, we had to find how the bakery products are to distributed to the cafes.
 First ,i found out the distance function between the bakery and cafe using ot.dist and the euclideam metric (which is minowski with p=2 ) .
 Then using the sample weights which is the production